raddaoui/osic-ref-impl/documents/osa_default-conf.md

 some of the configurations encountered are common to all projects:

-* In OSA, all projects that relies on keystoneauth for authentication uses cahching and encryption of tokens to avoid cache poisoning.
+* In OSA, all projects that relies on keystoneauth for authentication uses caching and encryption of tokens to avoid cache poisoning.
 A snippet is shown below:
 ```
     [keystone_authtoken]